particle-iot/docs/src/content/getting-started/machine-learning/youre-muted.md

 ```

 - The `--name` is optional, however it makes it easier to keep track of your containers
-- Note that `-v` takes the local path, which must be an absolute path, and either `:/input` or `:/output`
+- Note that `-v` takes the local path, which must be an absolute path, and either `:/input` or `:/output`, which can be the same path
 - You need to include `PLATFORM_ID` with the numeric platform ID (32 for P2 and Photon 2)
 - You can use a different version of Device OS instead of `5.4.1` if desired
 - `-p2` is used for both P2 and Photon 2